Aircraft Mechanic - Federal Salaries of 2022

-Aircraft Mechanic was the 496th most popular job in the U.S. Government in 2016, with 14 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Aircraft Mechanic was the 355th most popular job in the U.S. Government in 2022, with 141 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Aircraft Mechanic jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 Aircraft Mechanics are primarily responsible for keeping aircrafts in good operating condition.
 They must possess a comprehensive knowledge of the different parts and components of an aircraft and how the entire system works.
 They are responsible for the troubleshooting and repair of mechanical and electrical problems of aircrafts.
 They perform routine maintenance work, overhaul and modification of fixed and rotary wing aircraft systems and airframes They are required to thoroughly inspect components such as the landing gear, brakes, and electrical systems, as well as pay attention to even the smallest parts of an aircraft.